 Upon the issuance of a FOA, EERE personnel are prohibited from communicating (in writing or otherwise) with Applicants regarding the FOA except through the established question and answer process as described below.
-Specifically, questions regarding the content of this FOA must be submitted to: HydroNextFOA@ee.doe.gov not later than 3 business days prior to the application due date.
+Specifically, questions regarding the content of this FOA must be submitted to: DE-FOA-0001349@netl.doe.gov not later than 5 business days prior to the application due date.
+Questions submitted after that date may not allow the government sufficient time to respond.